 Checkpoints, not territory: rethinking conflict | Peer Schouten

 This policy brief challenges conventional understandings of conflict by showing that control over circulation – rather than territory – lies at the centre of many contemporary wars.
-Drawing on comparative research across Yemen, Afghanistan, the Democratic Republic of Congo, South Sudan, Myanmar, and countries in the Sahel and West Africa, it argues that checkpoints offer a critical but underexplored lens on conflict dynamics.
+Drawing on comparative research across Yemen, Afghanistan, the Democratic Republic of Congo and Great Lakes, South Sudan, Myanmar, and West Africa, it argues that checkpoints offer a critical but underexplored lens on conflict dynamics.
 In doing so, the brief highlights how these systems of control shape power, governance and everyday life, and sets out important implications for policy and programming.

 The TRACE working papers are designed not only as stand-alone contributions, but as building blocks for a broader comparative argument.
 Taken together, the research moves beyond describing checkpoint practices to explaining how checkpoint regimes emerge, evolve and reshape political and economic order.
 The following papers illustrate this collective effort, bringing together country-based studies led by individual authors whose work grounds the wider comparative insights.